JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Forgiveness_Reconciliation_and_Reparation_the_Dilemma.md

 Forgiveness firstly means asking what exactly we must forgive.
 And this requires an objective as possible exploration of the act and its consequences on ourselves.
 Has it warped our image of ourselves and our life.The healing process after a misdeed by another necessitates us exploring its impact on our self-esteem and attitude to life and to others.
 That is our task.

-Then comes the approach to the perpetrator for the purposes of extension of our forgiveness for their evil act (_The Urantia Book_ provides guidelines on how to approach the perpetrator on [UB 159:1.3](/en/The_Urantia_Book/159#p1_3)).
+Then comes the approach to the perpetrator for the purposes of extension of our forgiveness for their evil act (_The Urantia Book_ provides guidelines on how to approach the perpetrator on <a id="a72_189"></a>[UB 159:1.3](/en/The_Urantia_Book/159#p1_3)).
 This step requires awareness on the victims part that there is usually a magnitude gap between perpetrators and victims.

 Perpetrators see the effect of what they do as smaller in scope, importance, and severity than do victims.
 A violent and repressive event tends to recede into the past much faster for the perpetrator than for the victim.
 For the perpetrator it may quickly become ancient history whereas the victim may see it as crucial for understanding the present.